Carbon Neutral, Carbon Negative, and Net Zero: what's the difference?

 It's become commonplace to see businesses and governments committing to become Carbon Neutral or Net Zero in their pledges to tackle climate change.
 Net Zero and Carbon Neutral are seemingly used interchangeably, and unfortunately often without explanation.
 This lack of clarity poses a reputational risk to those making a commitment, and threatens to undermine consumer confidence through greenwashing.

-So, let's take a closer look to build a confident definition of what it means to be Carbon Neutral or Net Zero.
+So, let's take a closer look to build a confident definition of what it means to be Carbon Neutral, Carbon Negative, or Net Zero.

 But first, the key takeaway